Burundi March 18-23, 2023

 OBSERVATIONS

 1. Poverty is everywhere but seemed especially worse in the south near the Source of the Nile.
-2% of the population control almost all the economy.
+2% of the population controls almost all the economy.
 Imagine being poor in the poorest country in the world!
 Most of these people subsist on their small agricultural plots and there is little informal economy.
 Unusually for poor countries were everyone is very clean, they are unusually dirty, especially the kids.

-In each town, there are an unusual number of men sitting around doing nothing.
+In each town, there were an unusual number of men sitting around doing nothing.
 The ones working are hauling freight on their bicycles, driving bicycle taxis, motorcycle taxis or ordinary taxis.
 The only vehicles are small share vans that provide cheap transportation.

 Everyone seems to have either a machete or hoe in their hand.